SER-PICO/spyware/README.md

 - **(Optionnal) Configure your firewall to allow communication through the specified port.**
 - **Use responsibly and only with appropriate permissions.**

+## Disclaimer

+This program is provided for educational and entertainment purposes only.
+The author shall not be held responsible for any misuse or damage caused by this program.
+Users are advised to use this program responsibly and in compliance with applicable laws and regulations.